vincuska/numberGenerator/README.md

 # Number Generator
-Generates a give every number with the given length into a file.
+Generates every number with the given length into a file.

 ## Features